Merritt Island Lodge #353 Free & Accepted Masons

 What is A Mason?

+is an individual choice and many men do consider that question at some point in their life.
 Most people remember an uncle, grandfather, or even their own father grabbing their apron and ring and heading out to the local meetings.
 Didn't you always wonder what went on in those meetings?

 Masonry requires several things of its potential members.
 First and foremost, they must be of good moral character.
 The unofficial motto of the order is "to make good men better;" therefore, any candidate must be basically a good man.
 Secondly, members must be able to state a belief in a Supreme Being.
 Without a strong belief in God, moral lessons would be valueless.
 Finally, candidates must come to the order of "their own free will and accord," unfettered by undue solicitation or expectations of financial reward.
 Therefore, the Masonic Order does not solicit members.

-Joining Masonry is making a permanent life commitment to live in certain ways . . . to live with honor and integrity, to be willing to share with and care about others, to trust each other, and to place ultimate trust in God.
-No one should be "talked into" making such a decision.
 So, when a man decides he wants to be a Mason, he asks a Mason for a petition or application.
 He fills it out and gives it to the Mason, and that Mason takes it to the local lodge.
 The Master of the lodge will appoint a committee to visit with the man and his family, find out a little about him and why he wants to be a Mason, tell him and his family about Masonry, and answer their questions.
 The committee reports to the lodge, and the lodge votes on the petition.
 If the vote is affirmative -- and it usually is -- the lodge will contact the man to set the date for the Entered Apprentice Degree.
 When the person has completed all three degrees, he is a Master Mason and a full member of the fraternity.

 Contact Us | Webmaster